September 29, 2023 1 Comment on Make the 211 Middy Blouse into a Dress

 Pinning the pocket pieces into the side seams to the skirt side seams.

-Pin the side seams and stitch the seam allowance starting the the bottom edge of the dress and sew to the bottom edge of the pocket, being sure to back stitch.
+Stitch the pockets in place first with one pocket piece on the right side of each side of the front and back of the dress.
+Make sure the pockets are at the same place on each side so they match when put together.
+Then press the pockets to the outside of the dress and press the seam allowance toward the pockets.
+Pin the dress side seams and stitch the seam allowance starting the the bottom edge of the dress and sew to the bottom edge of the pocket, being sure to back stitch.
 Then start the stitching again on the top edge of the pocket and continue up the blouse side seam, pivot at the arm pit and finish stitching at the edge of the sleeve.
+Then sew the pocket bags together.
 Repeat for the other side.

 The side seam and pocket bag pined and sewn using the seam allowance.